Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Experiments

-\subsection{Baseline methods}
+\subsection{Baseline Methods}

-\paragraph{Deep learning methods.} We compare SANEpool with the state-of-art deep learning methods for the molecular-netwrok-based synergy prediction task, and it investigates the discriminative importance of individual signaling pathways for drug combination prediction.
+In popular deep learning models for drug-synergy prediction, we select three popular baselines: DeepSynergy \cite{preuer2018deepsynergy}, DeepSignalingSynergy \cite{zhang2021synergistic}, and TransSynergy \cite{liu2021transynergy}.
+Compared to other methods, DeepSynergy uses additional drug profile features.
+To make a fair comparison, we mask out additional input features with $0$ embeddings.

-\paragraph{Graph neural networks.} We also compare SANEpool with six widely adapted GNN baselines.
-These baselines can be categorized into two types: (1) flat GNNs: Graph Attention Network (GAT) \cite{velivckovic2017graph},Deep Graph CNN (DGCNN) \cite{zhang2018end}, Graph Isomorphism Network (GIN) \cite{xu2018powerful}, and Graph convolutional network (GCN) \cite{kipf2016semi}; (2) hierarchical GNNs: Diffpool \cite{ying2018hierarchical} and SAGpool \cite{lee2019self}.
-For GCN, GIN and GAT, we stack 3 graph convolution layers with 64 output feature channels and concatenate sum-pooled features from the layers to generate the graph representation, which is then passed to an MLP to predict the graph label. \\
+We also compare SANEpool with six widely adapted GNN baselines.
+These baselines can be categorized into two types: (1) flat GNNs: Graph Attention Network (GAT) \cite{velivckovic2017graph}, Deep Graph CNN (DGCNN) \cite{zhang2018end}, Graph Isomorphism Network (GIN)~\cite{xu2018powerful}, and graph convolutional network (GCN) \cite{kipf2016semi} and (2) popular graph pooling models: Diffpool \cite{ying2018hierarchical} and SAGpool \cite{lee2019self}.
+For GCN, GIN, and GAT, we stack three graph convolution layers with 64 output feature channels and concatenate sum-pooled features from the layers to generate the graph representation, which is then passed to an MLP to predict the graph~label.

-To provide robust model performance, we perform 10-fold cross-validation, and report the accuracy averaged over 10 folds and the standard deviation of validation accuracies across the 10 folds.
+In the SANEpool model, we keep 200 nodes in the last layer and keep 90\% edges in each SANEpool layer.
+The SANEpool model takes two graph convolution layers and two SANEpool layers.
+To provide robust model performance, we perform five-fold cross-validation and report the accuracy averaged over five folds and the standard deviation of validation accuracies across the five folds.